Team-BHP > The Indian Car Scene

 Now, the Hon.
 Judge figured out all illiterates are a menace and asked the Rajasthan authorities about it.
 I think there has been an error and it should only be for commercial vehicles.
 Another angle is he may have noticed that all license holders have managed to get a license despite being ineligible for the same.

-blackwasp is offline (2) Thanks
+blackwasp is online now (2) Thanks

 Reply